 As a business owner, you know that one of the most important — and time-consuming — task is paying your bills on time.
 But what if there were a way to automate this process?

 Enter Nanonets.
-Nanonets is an AI-powered accounts payable solution that makes it easy to automate your invoicing and payments.
-With Nanonets, you can take a photo of your bill and have it automatically processed — meaning you can spend less time on paperwork and more time running your business.
+Nanonets is an AI-powered Accounts Payable solution that makes it easy to automate your invoicing and payments.
+With Nanonets, you can take a photo of your bill and have it automatically processed — from extraction of critical data to scheduling payments and updating your accounting software — meaning you can spend less time on paperwork and more time running your business.

 The account payable is a liability account used to track the amount of money a company owes to its vendors or other outside parties.
 The suppliers are independent persons willing to give the company credit to purchase the raw materials.
 Any growth in the account payable account would be recorded as the credit in the account payables.
 In contrast, any drop in the account payable account would be reflected as a debit in the account payables.

 If there is a reduction in the amount owed to suppliers and the firm's account payable, the business has satisfied its outstanding debts to the vendors.
 Similarly, a rise in the account payable would indicate an increase in both the amount of money owed to the supplier and the amount of money owed by the company.